dorvk/CoreDataManager/README.md

 - `create()`

-Creates an entity and returns it as type T.
+Creates an entity and returns it as type T where T is NSManagedObject

     let entity = coreDataManager.create()